Ernst Leonard Lindelöf

 Ernst Leonard Lindelöf ([ˈlɪ̂nːdɛˌløːv]; 7 March 1870 – 4 June 1946) was a Finnish mathematician, who made contributions in real analysis, complex analysis and topology.
 Lindelöf spaces are named after him.
 He was the son of mathematician Lorenz Leonard Lindelöf and brother of the philologist Uno Lorenz Lindelöf.

+He was secretary of the Finnish Society of Science and Letters (societas scientiarum Fennica) in its centenary year, 1938.

 Biography

 Lindelöf studied at the University of Helsinki, where he completed his PhD in 1893, became a docent in 1895 and professor of Mathematics in 1903.
 He was a member of the Finnish Society of Sciences and Letters.